 Eligibility: For the spring 2015 application period, all undergraduate students enrolled at any institution of higher learning in the state of Delaware may apply, except for those graduating at the end of the spring 2015 semester.
 All students must have the active support of a faculty advisor and a minimum GPA of 3.0.

 Program Details and Deadlines: The DWRC will pay up to $3500 per undergraduate intern, paid as hours worked at $10 per hour up to a maximum of 350 hours.
 Internship projects must be completed by February 29, 2016, with the final report submitted in April, 2016 at the latest.
 Interns are also required to participate in a poster session at an undergraduate research conference in April, 2016.
 Contact faculty, reach an agreement to work together, and identify your topic to investigate.
 Faculty may not advise more than two interns concurrently and must provide matching funds consistent with DWRC guidelines, usually by committing a percentage of their time to the intern's project.
 The application deadline for DWRC internships is Friday, March 27, 2015, 5:00 PM.
 The application form must be accompanied by a copy of student's current unofficial transcript, current resume mentioning any special skills or experiences such as prior internships, research or education projects and laboratory or technical experiences, and a brief description (1-2 pages) of the research or education project proposed for this internship.
 The student's and faculty internship advisor's acknowldegment/signatures are also required.

 Types of Internships, subject to availability of funds or specific project:

 All DWRC interns conduct a project consistent with the DWRC’s research and educational interests (listed below) with the support of a faculty advisor from one of our co-sponsor organizations:

-UD College of Agriculture and Natural Resources: Various DWRC internships are available for projects in the departments of Animal and Food Sciences, Entomology and Applied Ecology, Applied Economics and Statistics, or Plant and Soil Sciences.
+UD College of Agriculture and Natural Resources: Projects are suppored to work with faculty in the departments of Animal and Food Sciences, Entomology and Applied Ecology, Applied Economics and Statistics, or Plant and Soil Sciences.
 For example, an internship in the Department of Plant and Soil Sciences could relate soils, plants, and land management to water use and quality.